About the Online Counseling Team

 Licensed Professional Counselor- Supervisor (License #66488)

-Ashton’s goal for counseling is always to create a safe and supportive environment that allows individuals and families to feel heard and understood.
+Ashton joined Get Out of Your Head Therapy in 2018.
+Her goal for counseling is always to create a safe and supportive environment that allows individuals and families to feel heard and understood.
 She believes that in a world that can feel fast-paced and overwhelming, counseling can allow you to take space for yourself and to care for yourself in the way that you deserve.
 She has spent many years working with families as they navigate transitions and learn healthy ways of communicating with one another.
 Ashton is passionate about helping others create a life full of personal meaning and fulfillment and works with individuals to identify what inherent strengths they already have to help them get there.

 Ashton has experience in helping families and youth of all ages develop a skill set that can make them successful in a complex world.
 She especially enjoys coming alongside youth who have gone through upsetting or confusing events, young children who have significant behavior challenges that impact their ability to be successful in daycare and school settings, and biological parents, adoptive parents, and non-traditional caregivers when they feel they have hit roadblocks in their parenting journey.
 She has over a decade of experience supporting youth, individuals and families with issues of grief and loss and also enjoys helping individuals navigate life stressors, mood disturbances like depression and anxiety, unhealthy coping patterns, self-worth, and relational struggles.